xvnpw/xvnpw.github.io/content/posts/azure-subscription-security-review.md

 ## My methodology

 Number of resources to check may vary from project to project.
 For me best approach is to mix automated tools with manual work.
 If it's possible I'm using two tools for same purpose.
-It makes my life easier as I don't need to choose best tool :slightly_smiling_face: It's also improving results.
+It makes my life easier as I don't need to choose best tool 🙂 It's also improving results.

 I categorize findings into groups: